-Interested parties may communicate concerns to any of our non-management directors by writing to the director in care of our Corporate Secretary at our address shown on the cover of this proxy statement.
-In accordance with the policy adopted by our non-management directors, our Corporate Secretary will promptly relay to the addressee all communications that he determines require prompt attention by a non-management director and will regularly provide the non-management directors with a summary of all substantive communications addressed to non-management directors.
+Interested parties may communicate concerns to any of our non-employee directors by writing to the director in care of our Corporate Secretary at our address shown on the cover of this proxy statement.
+In accordance with the policy adopted by our non-employee directors, our Corporate Secretary will promptly relay to the addressee all communications that he determines require prompt attention by a non-employee director and will regularly provide the non-employee directors with a summary of all substantive communications addressed to non-employee directors.